-Have ever experienced the following situation?
-When you are so excited to insert a SD card and want to edit pictures you took during your last vacation, the Autoplay windows doesn’t pop up as expected to present you with the content of your SD card.
-Time and again, the SD card is not showing up on desktop or Finder and there are no pop-up windows, no sound notification, nothing at all.
-Mac won’t read SD card, how to fix?
-If unfortunately, you didn’t back up before, how to get lost data back?
-Don’t worry, here are some troubleshooting solutions to help you.
+When you are so excited to insert an SD card and want to edit pictures you took during your last vacation, the Autoplay window doesn't pop up as expected to present you with the content of your SD card.
+Time and again, the SD card is not showing up on Mac desktop or Finder and there are no pop-up windows, no sound notification, nothing at all.
+Mac won't read SD card, how to fix?
+If unfortunately, you didn't back up before, how to get lost data back?

 Why SD card is not readable on Mac?